PosoSAgapo/PosoSAgapo.github.io/_pages/cv.md

 ---
 ## Education

-* Ph.D in Computer Science, The Unviersity of Tokyo, 2026 (expected)
+* P.h.D in Computer Science, The Unviersity of Tokyo, 2026 (expected)
 * M.S. in Cyberspace Security, Harbin Institute of Technology, 2022
 * B.S. in Information Countermeasure, Harbin Institute of Technology , 2020